Overview

 Texture-based shadows current limitations

-• only a single spotlight can cast shadows
+- only a single light can cast shadows

 Built-in Default Shaders